ether/ueberDB/README.md

 # Abstract your databases, make datababies.

 # About
-✓ EtherDB turns every database into a simple key value store by providing a layer of abstraction between your software and your database.
+✓ UeberDB turns every database into a simple key value store by providing a layer of abstraction between your software and your database.

-✓ EtherDB uses a cache and buffer to make databases faster.
+✓ UeberDB uses a cache and buffer to make databases faster.
 Reads are cached and writes are done in a bulk.
 This can be turned off.

-✓ EtherDB does bulk writing ergo reduces the overhead of database transactions.
+✓ UeberDB does bulk writing ergo reduces the overhead of database transactions.

-✓ EtherDB uses a simple and clean syntax ergo getting started is easy.
+✓ UeberDB uses a simple and clean syntax ergo getting started is easy.

 # Database Support
 * Couch